sulu/sulu/UPGRADE.md

 ## dev-develop

+### Custom URL services

+The `CustomUrlController` delivering the API for custom urls doesn't take a locale as query parameter anymore, because they are not localized.
+In order to be consistent the `CustomUrlDocument` does not implement the `LocaleBehavior` anymore and neither the `CustomUrlManager` and `CustomUrlRepository` accept a locale parameter.

 ### Rename Internal Link and Single Internal Link Content Type

 The `single_internal_link` and `internal_links` content type were renamed.